 At IBC2023, an initial version of the analysis was presented in [1].
 With the updates now completed in ETSI-TS-103-770 [3], the use cases and scenarios can be fully implemented, describing MBMS/LTE-based 5G-Broadcast, 5G-Media-Streaming as well as hybrid scenarios in DVB-I service lists.
 The main concept is based on using URLs, annotated with a content type description as commonly used in Internet-based delivery.
 The new signalling mechanism not only permits 5G-based delivery systems to be described in a DVB-I service list, but also provides a generic way to add other delivery systems.

 This paper introduces the concepts in more detail, explains the requirements for content delivery systems to be described in a DVB-I service list and provides examples beyond 5G delivery, for example HLS.
 In the context of this, we also introduce the 3GPP Service URL that is added in 3GPP Release-18 technical specifications to permit and support different ways to integrate 3GPP services into existing service layers and application frameworks, for URL-based service launch.
 We point to advantages and opportunities of such a flexible and modern approach and provide guidance on best practice.
 While the concepts are specified in DVB-I/3GPP technical specifications, the implementation and verification to support these functionalities in mobile system application frameworks, web browsers and other system platforms are ongoing in 5G-MAG.
+Initial experiences from trials are provided in the paper.

 Introduction

 Prior to COVID, DVB ran an internal study item on the relation of 5G and DVB.
 The main conclusion from this study was, that DVB should view 5G as an opportunity rather than threat and identify commercially and technically relevant synergies and cooperation modes.
-Based on these findings, in March 2020 DVB initiated in the creation of commerical requirements for mobile network operators (MNOs) and and broadcast network operators (BNOs) delivery over 5G, culminated in the publication of DVB publishes Bluebook C100 [4] on Commercial Requirements for DVB-I over 5G in July 2021.
+Based on these findings, in March 2020 DVB initiated the creation of commercial requirements for mobile network operators (MNOs) and broadcast network operators (BNOs) for delivery of DVB-I over 5G.
+The work culminated in the publication of DVB Bluebook C100 [4] on Commercial Requirements for DVB-I over 5G in July 2021.
 The major idea of the commercial requirements is shown in Figure 1.
-A DVB-I service layer including DVB-I service list offering, DVB-I content packaging using DVB-DASH and DVB-AVC, and possibly converted into a unidirectional IP multicast stream using DVB-MABR is delivered over 5G systems using the well defined network reference points for 5G Broadcast and 5G Media Streaming (5GMS).
+A DVB-I service layer including DVB-I service list offering, DVB-I content packaging using DVB-DASH and DVB-AVC, and possibly converted into a unidirectional IP multicast stream using DVB-MABR is delivered over 5G systems using the well-defined network reference points for 5G Broadcast and 5G Media Streaming (5GMS).
 Equivalently, on the receiver, the APIs are used to provide service offerings for a DVB-I client.